m6parker/CheeziMod/README.md

 # CheeziMod
 minecraft mod :)
-## How to Install for the peabrains
+## How to Install for the peabrains (do not follow nothing is right and links are wrong)

 ### Requirements:
 - Java